-Shasta College's Integrated Planning Manual 2012 describes the institution's integrated planning cycle, and was developed following district-wide dialogue.
+Shasta College's Integrated Planning Manual - 2014 Edition describes the institution's integrated planning cycle.
+Initially developed in 2012 following District-wide dialogue, this new edition contains revisions made in 2013 and 2014 based upon input received from campus constituencies during the annual evaluation cycle.
 The integrated planning cycle is a comprehensive set of planning processes that are linked to one another so that there is an ongoing and systematic cycle of assessment, goals and objectives, program review, resource allocation, plan implementation, and re-assessment.

 The Shasta-Tehama-Trinity Joint Community College District Educational Master Plan 2012- 2030 is grounded in an analysis of internal conditions, such as the current systems and pro-grams, as well as external influences, such as demographic trends and the communities’ educational interests and workforce needs.
 This document includes internal and external scan information, Institutional Goals, and the District’s broad plan for its educational programs and services.

-Shasta College's Strategic Plan 2012-2015 is a critical component of the integrated planning cycle at Shasta College.
+Shasta College's Strategic Plan 2015-2018 is a critical component of the integrated planning cycle at Shasta College.
 It is the short-term planning document that derives from the 2012-2030 Educational Master Plan and the Institutional Goals.
 The role of the Strategic Plan in the College's integrated planning cycle is outlined in the Integrated Planning Manual.
+Please click here to see updates and reports.

 Learning Outcomes Handbook (Rev. 12/21/12)